ethic-seido/Documentations/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to ES/IODE documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**ES/IODE** (/e-si-o-de/) Artificial intelligence powered search engine and scientific watch assistant that allows you to find the scientific article you need.
+It gets smarter as it researches through its machine learning design. es/iode helps *journalists*, *scientists*, *professors*, *students* and *the public* to find *scientific research* online.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.